United States reopening plans: Here's what travelers need to know - Local News 8

 The US Centers for Disease Control and Prevention has confirmed that all FDA-approved and authorized vaccines, as well as vaccines that have an Emergency Use Listing from the WHO, will be accepted for entry into the United States.

 That means the AstraZeneca vaccine, used in places including Canada and Europe, will be accepted.
-The Sputnik V vaccine developed in Russia has not been approved by the World Health Organization or the Food and Drug Administration.
+The Sputnik V vaccine developed in Russia is among several vaccines in use that have not been approved by the World Health Organization or the Food and Drug Administration.

 People are considered “fully vaccinated” by the CDC two weeks after their second dose in a two-dose series, or two weeks after a single-dose vaccine.